F41zK4r1m/TryHackMe/Frankandherby.md

 ## Enumeration:

-I started my enumeration using rustscan for ports & service scan:
+I initiated the enumeration process by conducting a port and service scan using rustscan:

 ```bash
 sudo rustscan -a 10.10.99.202 -- -sC -sV -vv -oN frank_nmap